 Freemasons call the Master, “Worshipful Master”, they do not, as some people may erroneously believe, actually worship him.
 “Worshipful” is an Old English honorary title which shows respect for his position.

-Senior Warden - Alex Ortiz
+Senior Warden - Michael Holmes

 His Jewel is the Level…symbolizing that all Masons meet on the level, without regard to social, political or religious beliefs or status.